Special Issue

 Each September, the American Quarterly team assembles an interdisciplinary collection of pieces centered on a common theme in order to produce a special issue of topical, current interest.
 Each special issue is edited by a guest editor in collaboration with the AQ editors and the AQ Managing Board.
 It is comprised of a combination of essays that are solicited by the editors, and essays that are submitted to a call for papers.
 Proposals are reviewed by the AQ Board, and the submission process is subject to a peer-review process.

-Click here for submission guidelines for future special issues.
+Click here for submission guidelines for future special issue proposals.

 Past Special Issues